JosephSCH0157/Creator-s-Forge/README.md

 The project is open, extensible, and intended to evolve with its user base.
 Whether you’re a podcaster recording weekly shows, a musician releasing tracks, or a video creator uploading to multiple platforms, Creator’s Forge provides the missing infrastructure you’ve always needed.

 This is more than a toolkit—it’s a workbench for the modern creator.

+---

+## Legal Notices

+- **Testing:** This project is proprietary.
+Testers are permitted to run Creator’s Forge for evaluation only.
+See [TESTING.md](TESTING.md) for details.
+- **Contributions:** Contributions are welcome, but only if submitted under the [Contributor License Agreement](CONTRIBUTOR_LICENSE_AGREEMENT.md).
+By submitting code, you agree that the project owner retains all commercial rights.

+---